How to change bad workplace habits to improve your own performance and work culture

 Check in with employees regularly

 Checking in regularly is the best way to have ongoing feedback in the workplace.
 Not only is it great for general performance management and people analytics, it means that you can periodically revisit an employee’s bad habits to see how they’re doing.
 This makes it much easier to change tack if your initial approach isn’t working.

 Recognise employee development

 It’s all well and good to point someone in the right direction.
 But, if they put in the work and it isn’t acknowledged, that discouragement alone can be enough to knock them off their stride and back into old habits.
 It’s important to take the time to acknowledge when someone is trying to improve.
 Remember, if you want these changes to stick around long-term, then employee recognition is your most valuable tool.

-Changing workplace habits means overcoming resistance
+Changing employee behaviour means overcoming resistance

 Resistance to you changing workplace habits is one of the most frustrating obstacles for any manager.
 It’s typically the result of skepticism on the part of employees, who can see what you’re asking of them as more trouble than it’s worth.
 In other words, resistance to change is essentially a lack of employee buy-in.
 Typically, we talk about these things in relation to new technology or office policy, but it can also be a problem for individual interactions too.